Getting digestive waste out of your body is just as important as the good stuff you put in!

 Note on Vitamin C:

 Vitamin C is a less preferred way to trigger a bowel movement.
-When you take excess vitamin C, unabsorbed vitamin C finds its way to the gut.
+When you take excess vitamin C, unabsorbed vitamin C passes into the gut.

 Many substances trigger the same mechanism – so if you have loose stools, think about anything that your body may be trying to dilute & release from the system (including allergic/sensitive/intolerant foods)!